fedexist/empatica-challenge/README.md

 * `on_wrist` data is always correct
 * `ppg` and `temperature` data may show malfunctionings

-After a bit of reasoning, taking a look at the data:
+After a bit of reasoning and taking a look at the data:

 ```shell
 jupyter-notebook exploration.ipynb